zt-9/wagmi-erc4337/README.md

 ## How It Works

 ### Step 1: Get Public and Private Clients

-Use wagmi to get the viem public and wallet clients:
+Use wagmi to get the viem publicClient and walletClient, which will be used for creating the ERC-4337 bundler and account.

 ```js
 import { usePublicClient, useWalletClient } from "wagmi";

 const publicClient = usePublicClient();
 const { data: walletClient } = useWalletClient();
 ```